grafted-in/craft-cms-nix/DEPLOY-GCE.md

 Configuring deployment:

-  1. Copy `deploy/gce.keys.nix.sample` to `deploy/gce.keys.nix`.
+  1. Copy `server/gce.keys.nix.sample` to `server/gce.keys.nix`.
   2. Replace the `...` with your project and credentials.

 ### Deploying

-To deploy to production, you will use similar steps as deploying to VirtualBox:
+To deploy to production, you will use similar steps as deploying to VirtualBox (see the README):

+  1. Configure `server/physical.gce.prod.nix` to your preferences.
-  1. `deploy/manage create -d prod '<logical.nix>' '<physical.gce.prod.nix>'`
+  2. `deploy/manage create -d prod '<server/logical.nix>' '<server/physical.gce.prod.nix>'`
-  2. `deploy/manage export -d prod > deploy/prod.nixops-exported`
+  3. `deploy/manage export -d prod > deploy/prod.nixops-exported`
-  3. `deploy/manage deploy -d prod`
+  4. `deploy/manage deploy -d prod`

 It may take a long time to build the server and upload all the dependencies.